the-au-forml-lab/plgroup/docs/awards.md

 Papers are much like art pieces in this regard, and this award is for the paper that will stick with you for a very long time—the one you will be telling your grandchildren about.

+#### Everything Everywhere All At Once
+Sign spinner.
+Hibachi chef.
+Chinese opera singer.
+Hotdog hands.
+Infinite worlds, infinite possibilities.
+The beautiful chaos that the winner of this award possesses has no bounds.
+What may seem like a whirlwind of information, too daunting to face, falls away to an exceptionally composed work that cuts through all that noise.
+That is, despite it's unforgiving nature at first glance, this paper opens up to a profound and insightful work on closer inspection.